Journal Entry For Accrued Expenses

 Example of Accrued Expense Journal Entry

-Let us take the example of the accrued expense journal entry.
 Let’s say a company XYZ Ltd that has paid interest on the outstanding term loan of $1,000,000 for the month of March 2018 on 5th April 2018.
 The interest is charged at 1% per month.
 Determine the accrued expense journal entry for the example transaction given that XYZ Ltd reported accounting year at the end of 31st March 2018.

 As per matching concept, XYZ Ltd will record the interest expense of $10,000 (= 1% * $1,000,000) in the financial statements of financial year ending on 31st March 2018, despite of the fact that the interest was actually paid in the next accounting period, because it is related to the period ending on 31st March 2018.
 T